mcp-rune 0.107.0

 Tool Visibility

 Each app gets its own select_*_records tool bound to its resourceUri, because the ext-apps host enforces that app-initiated tool calls can only target tools registered with the same resourceUri.
-The get_selection tool is shared (deduplicated by AppRegistry).
+The five model-visible tools are shared (deduplicated by AppRegistry).

 ToolVisibilityWho calls it